XPRNetwork/ts-smart-contract-docs/src/random-number-generator.md

 ## Request Random Number

 RNG requests using `sendRequestRandom` require 3 parameters from you:
--  `contract` - Name - Contract to call once random number is generated.
+-  `contract` - Name - Contract to call `receiverand` action on once random number is generated.
 -  `requestId` - u64 - Any ID to tie the RNG request to your own data
 -  `signingValue` - u64 - A random value which will be signed by the RNG provider for verification